 So what has been going on?

-In this article, we are going to examine Peabody Energy’s coal shipment volumes and the guided 2022 outlook.
+In this article, we are going to examine Peabody Energy’s coal sales volumes and the 2023 outlook provided by the company.

-For your information, Peabody’s coal shipment volume is divided into the U.S. and seaborne segments.
+For your information, Peabody’s coal shipment volumes are divided into the U.S. and seaborne segments.

 Seaborne coal means that the coal is mined and shipped outside of the United States to countries that need to import energy.

-Aside from the breakdown by region or by country, BTU’s coal also is divided by category or by type.
+Apart from the sales breakdown by region or by country, BTU’s coal sales are also divided by category or by coal type.

-In this case, Peabody mines and ships 2 categories or types of coal, namely thermal and metallurgical coal.
+In this case, Peabody mines and ships 2 types of coal, namely thermal and metallurgical coal.